Our Team

 Holly Duggan

-Duggan brings 20+ years of experience in the behavioral health industry with a bachelor’s degree in Psychology from St. Lawrence University and a master’s degree in Child and Family Studies from Syracuse University.
-She has served in both clinical roles and management level positions including Site Director, Regional VP of Operations and Director of Programs where she assisted in the implementation of multiple evidence based programs in Virginia.
+Holly Duggan brings 20+ years of experience in the behavioral health industry with a bachelor's degree in psychology from St. Lawrence University and a master’s degree in Child and Family Studies from Syracuse University.
+She has served in both clinical roles and management level positions with a large private provider including Site Director, Regional VP of Operations and Director of Programs & Services where she assisted in the implementation of multiple evidence-based programs on the east coast.
+At EBA, Holly serves as Director of Special Projects where she supports systems to implement evidence-based programs with fidelity and assists in project management for a variety of other initiatives.
 Holly thrives on a collaborative approach to achieving goals and her positive attitude and approachability bring people together to build energy and engagement, foster relationships, and move teams to successful outcomes.

 Deidra Ewing